Exafunction/codeium.nvim/README.md

         -- Set to true if you never want completions to be shown automatically. manual = false,
+        -- A mapping of filetype to true or false, to enable virtual text. filetypes = {},
+        -- Whether to enable virtual text of not for filetypes not specifically listed above. default_filetype_enabled = true,
         -- How long to wait (in ms) before requesting completions after typing stops. idle_delay = 75,
         -- Priority of the virtual text.
 This usually ensures that the completions appear on top of